frangio/hardhat-ignore-warnings/README.md

 - `func-mutability`: "Function state mutability can be restricted to pure/view."
 - `license`: "SPDX license identifier not provided in source file.
 Before publishing, consider adding a comment containing "SPDX-License-Identifier: <SPDX-License>" to each source file.
 Use "SPDX-License-Identifier: UNLICENSED" for non-open-source code.
 Please see https://spdx.org for more information."
 - `pragma-solidity`: "Source file does not specify required compiler version!"
+- `missing-receive`: "This contract has a payable fallback function, but no receive ether function.
+Consider adding a receive ether function." -- To ignore this warning with a comment, it must be placed before the contract definition.